Pam

 This is the last step.
 To complete this step, you need to pay your annual taxes with a credit card or have another big expenditure or many big expenditures coming up.
 Player One refers Player Two to the Chase Ink Business Preferred.
 This card will earn 100K Ultimate Rewards after spending 15K in six months and Player One earns a 20K referral bonus.
 Player Two refers Player One to the same card and earns 20K referral points.
 Player Two completes the spend and earns another 100K.
 The total earned in this step is 240K.

-The strategy with earning Ultimate Rewards as an endgame leaves you with 605,000 Ultimate Rewards through step 5.
+The strategy of earning Ultimate Rewards as an endgame leaves you with 605,000 Ultimate Rewards through step 5.
 If you have a lot of expenditures and can do step 6, you would have 845,000 Ultimate Rewards.
 The best part is that you are still at the Chase 3/24 mark despite opening up 3 more cards each because the business cards don’t count against your 5/24.
 Here are some ideas of what you can do with some of those Ultimate Rewards:

 Earning and using Chase Ultimate Rewards is an easy way to get to Hawaii.